Jude-X/Wrangling/README.md

 Country,Year,Area,Population,GDP per capita,Population density,Vehicle ownership,Total Road Deaths,Road deaths per Million Inhabitants

 I scraped this data and cleaned into a csv file:
-* Dataset - `data.csv` - the dataset
+* Dataset - ```data.csv```

-## Run Script
+## Run this project locally
-pip3 install -r requirements.txt

-python3 app.py
+1. Download and Install Python from https://www.python.org/downloads/
+2. In the root project directory, type ``pip3 install -r requirements.txt`` to install the project's dependencies.
+3. Once installation is complete, type ``python3 app.py`` to start the project in your local browser.